ichuang/pyqsp/README.md

 - `poly.py` provides some utility polynomials, namely the approximation of 1/a using a linear combination of Chebyshev polynomials
 - `main.py` is the main entry point for command line usage
 - `qsp_model` is the submodule providing generation of QSP phase angles using tensorflow + keras
+- `sym_qsp_opt` contains the optimization methods used for optimizing over symmetric QSP objects, which are also defined and handled in this module.

-> :construction: Recent additions to this codebase exist in the same folder as the above main `*.py` files, named `sym_qsp_opt.py` and the currently exploratory `sym_qsp_plotting.py`, as well as tests for these new files in `test/test_sym_qsp_optimization.py` which is automatically run with the other tests, and might serve as a good best-practices read-through for the curious.
-The Chebyshev interpolation methods mentioned above have been added as internal arguments throughout `poly.py` using the `chebyshev_basis` (Boolean) flag and `cheb_samples` (positive integer) argument.
+> :construction: Recent additions to this codebase exist in the same folder as the above main `*.py` files, i.e., the abovementioned `sym_qsp_opt.py` and the currently exploratory `sym_qsp_plotting.py` and `sym_qsp_phase_gen.py`, as well as tests for these new files in `test/test_sym_qsp_optimization.py` which is automatically run with the other tests, and might serve as a good best-practices read-through for the curious.
+An executable full example as referenced in []() is also given in `sym_qsp_min_example.py`.

-> [!WARNING]
+>
+> The Chebyshev interpolation methods mentioned above have been added as internal arguments throughout `poly.py` using the `chebyshev_basis` (Boolean) flag and `cheb_samples` (positive integer) argument.
+When calling `sym_qsp` methods from the command line, these flags and arguments are automatically set.

-> The code is structured such that TensorFlow is not imported by default, as its dependencies, size, and overall use have become cumbersome for most applications.
+> :warning: The code is structured such that *TensorFlow* is not imported by default, as its dependencies, size, and overall use have become cumbersome for most applications.
 If `qsp_model` and its derived methods are used, then TensorFlow is required.
-Currently tests for this module have also been silenced, and TensorFlow dependent functionality is not being actively maintained.
+Currently tests for this module have also been silenced, and *TensorFlow* dependent functionality is not being actively maintained, though has not been disabled.

 ## Package requirements